 I wanted to talk about awakening.
-In the Buddhist sense of the word, this means a non-attachment to things.
-This gets understood and applied in lots of different ways but the purest sense of the word is that we have a moment where we fully detach from the perception that we have a separate, permanent self.
-The outcome of this is that it gives us a much stronger capacity to move out of the reactive cycle of behaviour that plagues humans and causes a lot of suffering.
+This gets understood and applied in lots of different ways but a common way of understanding it is that we have a moment where we fully detach from the perception that we have a separate, permanent self.
+The outcome of this is that it gives us a much stronger capacity to move out of the reactive cycle of behaviour that plagues humans and causes a lot of individual suffering.

 I have a unique, scientific theory on how this happens.
 The states of no-self and impermanence can only be understood by the heart, not the mind.
 Struggle with life, or suffering, comes from having a closed heart – it causes separation between us and life, which is painful, so we resist accepting life as it is.

 In order to achieve awakening, we develop our meditative concentration and focus on observing impermanence, no-self or suffering.
 By doing this we are naturally dropping further into our hearts and taking our awareness out of our minds.
 At some point, if we can put enough of our awareness onto these things it requires us to be entirely in our heart-space, our minds blink out for a short period in a cessation and it’s like a brain reset.

 Our hearts have reclaimed a bit of territory from our minds and provided we don’t go back into an unsafe environment, where we will relearn to go back into our minds and our sympathetic nervous systems, then we will use our hearts and our parasympathetic nervous systems to engage with receiving this type of information from now on.

 At some point we develop the capacity to keep our heart open to all these things while we are in a meditative state – no-self, impermanence and struggle – and it gives us the moment where we detach from our sense of having a permanent, separate self.